24 Month OPT STEM Extension

 - Your Request for OPT STEM Extension will then be reviewed by an advisor within our office within 5 business days.
 If you are found eligible for the extension, a new I-20 Form will be issued recommending you for the STEM extension.
 You will be notified via email that the new I-20 Form has been issued.

 - You will then file your application with USCIS within 60 days of the advisor's recommendation for the STEM extension.
-(To determine which USCIS processing center you should file with, click here) Below are a list of documents we recommend you include with your STEM application to USCIS:
+(To determine which USCIS processing center you should file with, click here.)
+Please be sure to send to the correct Service Center as the addresses have recently changed.
+Below is a list of documents we recommend you include with your STEM application to USCIS:

 - A check or money order for the I-765 filing fee made payable to the U.S. Department of Homeland Security (please review USCIS's website for the fee amount)